Coca-Cola shareholder says CEO Kent should be replaced

-(Reuters) - Wintergreen Advisers, a minority shareholder in Coca-Cola Co (KO.N), said Chief Executive Muhtar Kent was “incapable of leading Coke’s turnaround and should be replaced.”
+(Reuters) - Wintergreen Advisers, a minority shareholder in Coca-Cola Co, said Chief Executive Muhtar Kent was “incapable of leading Coke’s turnaround and should be replaced”.

 Wintergreen, which owns less than 1 percent of Coca-Cola, said the company's shares were deeply discounted because of poor management and governance. (bit.ly/1zgoDKY)